 The uses of such entities are varied.
 A trust formed prior to marriage is considered outside your marital estate.
 The assets are immune to divorce and make a prenuptial agreement unnecessary.
 A self-settled trust can also be the foundation of an estate plan either now or later on.
 Have a different use in mind?
 Contact us today.

-A dynasty trust is a long term trust designed to efficiently transfer wealth from generation to generation.
+A Wyoming Dynasty Trust is a long term trust designed to efficiently transfer wealth from generation to generation.
 It avoids transfer taxes such as estate tax, gift tax and the generation skipping tax (GST).

 Beyond tax benefits, the dynasty trust also protects assets from a future generation's creditors.
 For example, teen age automobile accidents or divorces.
 These are called unintended beneficiaries.
 They are called unintended because when you set everything up your intent was not to pay for an automobile accident or for half the funds to go to your child's ex-spouse.
 With proper planning you can "lock out" unintended beneficiaries.

 Some think because current estate tax exemptions are high they do not need to worry about estate taxes.
 This is false complacency.
 The limit has ranged from $1,000,000 to $21,000,000 over the previous 30 years.
 Where it will be when you pass away is anyone's guess.
 That is why it is smart to plan for an unexpected lowering of the estate tax exemption even if it is not immediately needed.

 This entity does not have a beneficiary.
 It instead exists to further a non-charitable purpose or cause.
 Examples are the maintenance of a property or of a pet.
 While such formulations may seem odd they are enforceable by law.
 Note, a trust established for charity is in truth a purpose trust, but is instead referred to as a charitable trust.